harrymkt/hguinav/demo/content/docs/partials/general.md

 Header, before navigation.

 ## listpost.html
 Use to list pages in pagination.
-Add the partial pagination.html after this partial to add pagination buttons.
+Add the partial [pagination]({{% relref "pagination.md" %}}) after this partial to add pagination buttons.
 The pagination.html takes paginator object.

 ## nav.html
 Use to add navigation.
 This is made to be easy as possible to overwrite since Hugo's templating is restricted.